esthesis-iot/esthesis-core/esthesis-core-docs/docs/01-installation-guide/01-Kubernetes.md

    certificate.
 Otherwise, the login will fail.
-4. `esthesis-core-srv-kubernetes` needs to be able to list all namespaces as well as schedule pods via deployments, configure HPA, etc. A Service Account `esthesis-core-srv-kubernetes` is automatically created with no additional permissions other than the ones of the `default` service account.
-Depending on how security is implemented in your Kubernetes cluster, you may need to provide the necessary roles/permissions to this service account.
+4. `esthesis-core-srv-kubernetes` needs to be able to list all namespaces as well as schedule pods via deployments, configure HPA, etc. A Service Account `esthesis-core-srv-kubernetes` is automatically created and configured with the necessary permissions.
+If you do not have the necessary permissions to properly configure this Service Account during the installation of the Helm chart, you can disable the automatic creation of the Service Account by setting the `ESTHESIS_KUBERNETES_SERVICE_CREATE_RBAC` environmental variable to `false` and create the Service Account manually.
+The resources that need to be manually created can be found in [esthesis-core-srv-kubernetes](https://github.com/esthesis-iot/esthesis-helm/tree/main/esthesis-core/templates/srv-kubernetes/rbac) and need to be available and properly configured before the installation of the Helm chart.

 ## Cert Manager integration